-Electrically interlock the Electrostatic Controller and fluid supply with the ventilators so that the electrostatics turn off any time that the ventilation air flow falls below minimum values.
-Check and follow all National, State, and Local codes regarding air exhaust velocity requirements.
+Electrically interlock the Electrostatic Controller with the ventilators so that the electrostatics turn off any time that the ventilation air flow falls below minimum values.
+Check and follow all national, state, and local codes regarding air exhaust velocity requirements.
 Verify the operation of the interlock at least once per year.